akosfurton/stackoverflow_auto_mod/analysis_report.md

 # Balanced vs Imbalanced Classes
-The provided dataset is perfectly balanced with 50% (50k) observations for both the positive (off-topic) and negative (acceptable)
+The provided dataset is perfectly balanced with 50% (50k) observations for both the positive (off-topic) and negative (acceptable) cases.
+This dataset detail allows for more lenient model metrics.

+From the information provided, the cost of classifying a positive versus a negative post is equal, which means that metrics such as accuracy are acceptable.

+With imbalanced data sets, accuracy stops being as relevant of a metric (the model can predict the majority class and get very good accuracy).
+In addition, with imbalanced costs to mis-prediction, accuracy becomes less relevant.

+Because of these limitations, the pipeline reports accuracy and two metrics (AUC and log_loss) that mitigate the imbalance and mis-prediction cost limitations of accuracy.

 # Model Edge Cases
 Long posts (and titles)
+- Many NLP algorithms (in the interest of memory size and processing speed) look at only the first x words/characters of a document.
+In addition, the term frequency (the TF in TF-IDF) metric may be calculated using a log of term frequency (ln(TF)) because the difference between a term being present 1 vs 3 times is much greater than a term being present 100 vs 300 times.

+- This issue is somewhat mitigated by adding metadata regarding a document's length into the LogisticRegression classifier (in addition to the TF-IDF vectors)

 Code syntax vs English syntax
+- The training corpus of many NLP algorithms is the English language.
+Even though many computer languages use English words as syntax (for, in, while , return), the semantic interpretation of the same words may differ from standard usage in English.
+In addition, programming languages are significantly more structured in meaning than unstructured text descriptions.
+Therefore, algorithms may have difficulty distinguishing between word and sentence interpretations between text and code .
+In addition, code blocks may contain standard English within them in the form of comments.
+These comments are delineated by different characters (# in Python, // in SQL and C++) per language.
+Therefore to interpret comments as standard English, a pre-model should be trained to detect the code language first.

+- This issue is somewhat mitigated by adding metadata regarding code comments into a classifier.
+Examples of code metadata may include the presence /absence of code, the length of code, the number of code snippets, and removing code specific stopwords (public, static, void, def, return) depending on the language detected.

 # Generalizing the Model - New Off-Topic posts
-Because the model was evaluated on data it was not trained on, it should generalize
+Because the model was evaluated on data it was not trained on, it generalizes to new off-topic posts AS LONG AS the new off-topic posts match the sample of posts in the training data.
+For example, the criteria for labeling a post as off-topic should remain consistent.
+In addition, StackOverflow
- ## TODO: discuss train-test splits here.
-Would work well for a different sample of posts with the same labeling scheme (AS LONG AS SO keeps the same criteria for labeling a post as off-topic (and ofc the data is in english)) Discuss topic drift
+    consists of multiple topics, and the language semantics may differ by topic.

+When new topics are introduced into new posts or the subjects discussed depart from the historical StackOverflow corpus, the performance of the classification model will start to degrade.
+For example, users may adjust their behavior to avoid off-topic posts or realize that certain posts that
+    are truly off-topic are bypassing the off-topic filter.

+To avoid the topic drift challenge and continue to generalize to new off -topic posts, the classification model (either TF-IDF, BERT, or another model ) should be periodically re-trained on a newly updated set of posts.
+In addition, the classifier model may choose to weight newer posts stronger to more dynamically adjust to the most recent data

 # Generalizing the Model - New Reasons (Duplicates, Spam Posts)

+## Duplicates
-For duplicate posts, cosine similarity of the BERT vectors.
-Mark the most recently posted post a duplicate
+For duplicate posts, a cosine similarity metric of the TF-IDF/BERT vectors would be used to classify similar posts.
+Mark the most recently posted post a duplicate.

+## Spam
 For spam posts, the model would likely perform better than random (spam may be considered a subset of off topic), but spam vs off-topic is a considerably different problem.
 Off-topic posts appear to be mainly one of